arxila/op4j/doc/functions/structures/fnset.md

 ## 1. Overview

-[**FnSet**](http://www.op4j.org/apidocs/org/op4j/functions/FnSet.html) is a *parameterizable function hub class*.
-Before accessing the actual functions, you must specify the type parameter, which gives you access to operations on Sets:
+`FnSet` is a *parameterizable function hub class*.
+Before accessing the actual functions, you must specify the type parameter, which gives you access to operations on `Set`s:

 - `FnSet.ofBigDecimal()` → FnSetOf<BigDecimal>
 - `FnSet.ofBigInteger()` → FnSetOf<BigInteger>